cran/MicroMoB/README.md

   model for superinfection in humans.
   * `vignette("BH_aqua")`: read about a simple non-linear model of aquatic (immature) stage mosquito dynamics based on the well known [Beverton-Holt model](https://en.wikipedia.org/wiki/Beverton-Holt_model) from ecology.
+  * `vignette("BQ_mosquito")`: read about a behavioral state model of adult mosquito dynamics.
   * `vignette("RM_transmission")`: read about how we put together models fulfilling each component to run a simple Ross-Macdonald style model of pathogen transmission between human hosts and mosquito vectors.

+The article `vignette("Advanced")` contains information on how to extend **Micro-MoB** by linking to it from a new package, and how to write new models that interact with the rest of the system.
+It also contains information on how to use the [Plumber web API](https://www.rplumber.io/) which is supported for some models in **Micro-MoB**.

 ## Contributing